University of Reading

-The University of Reading is a public university in Reading, Berkshire, England.
-It was founded in 1892 as University College, Reading, a University of Oxford extension college.
-The institution received the power to grant its own degrees in 1926 by royal charter from King George V and was the only university to receive such a charter between the two world wars.
+The University of Reading is a public research university in Reading, Berkshire, England.
+It was founded in 1892 as the University Extension College, Reading, an extension college of Christ Church, Oxford, and became University College, Reading in 1902.
+The institution became a university with the power to grant its own degrees in 1926 by royal charter from King George V, and was the only university to receive such a charter between the two world wars.
 The university is usually categorised as a red brick university, reflecting its original foundation in the 19th century.

 Reading has four major campuses.
 In the United Kingdom, the campuses on London Road and Whiteknights are based in the town of Reading itself, and Greenlands is based on the banks of the River Thames in Buckinghamshire.
 It also has a campus in Iskandar Puteri, Malaysia.
 The university has been arranged into 16 academic schools since 2016.
-The annual income of the institution for 2021–22 was £302.3 million of which £37.8 million was from research grants and contracts, with an expenditure of £385.8 million.
+The annual income of the institution for 2023–24 was £339.2 million of which £33.7 million was from research grants and contracts, with an expenditure of £257.2 million.

 History

-University College
+University College, Reading

 The university owes its first origins to the Schools of Art and Science established in Reading in 1860 and 1870.
 In 1892, the College at Reading was founded as an extension college by Christ Church, a college of the University of Oxford.
+It opened in September of that year under the name of The University Extension College in Conjunction with the Schools of Science and Art, Reading, which was soon shortened the following spring to The University Extension College, Reading.
 The first president was the geographer Sir Halford John Mackinder, and the college's first home was the old hospitium building behind Reading Town Hall.
-The Schools of Art and Science were transferred to the new college by Reading Town Council in the same year.
+The Schools of Art and Science were transferred to the new college by Reading Town Council in 1892.

-The new college received its first treasury grant in 1901.
+The new college was incorporated in 1896 and was approved to participate in the Parliamentary grant to university colleges by the Commissioners of the Treasury in 1901, resulting in it changing its name to University College, Reading in 1902.
 Three years later it was given a site, now the university's London Road Campus, by the Palmer family (connected with the firm of Huntley & Palmers).
 The same family supported the opening of Wantage Hall in 1908 and of the Research Institute in Dairying in 1912.